VernusVr/Portal-2-Betas-NO-STEAM-Fix/README.md

 # Hopefully a fix for the no steam error
-This Hopefully fixes Every build from the time period so you can navigate the menu
+This Hopefully fixes Every build from the time period so you can navigate the menu ALSO YOU PROBALLY NEED TO OWN PORTAL 2 BECAUSE IT USES ITS APPID TO GET THE MENU LOADING

 # August menu